ConvivioTeam/cookbook/delivery_recipe/inputs_to_delivery.md

 ## Business Goals

-While we focus the requirements on the user the business will also have specific goals that it is trying to achieve through this period of change.
-Business goals could include increasing revenue, attracting more customers or opening up their online business to a wider audience.
+While we focus the requirements on the user, the business will also have specific goals that it is trying to achieve through this period of change.
+Business goals could include increasing revenue, attracting more customers, or opening up their online business to a wider audience.

 These goals will help us identify the high-level requirements that will need to be delivered in order to achieve the business goals.

+## User Needs

+All of what we do, the decision we make, the solutions we develop, these are all driven by the needs of the users.
+The business sets itself goals but we need to understand what the users want in order to achieve those goals.
+If the business needs to improve sales then we need to look at what its users need to understand the opportunities we can exploit.

+The discovery process takes a close look at the users.
+That process can include:

+ * Interviews - discussions with users to understand their needs
+ * Analytics - looking at how users currently interact
+ * Observations - watching how users interact

+There are many ways to tease out the needs of the user and the results of this user needs discovery will be fed into the project.
+Decisions and priorities will be based on that knowledge so having an accurate picture of those user needs is imperative if we're to get off to the best start.

 ## Epics